History Files

 c.2334?
 BC

 Mari is destroyed, although opinion is divided on the culprit.
-It is likely either Sargon of Akkad (who later states that he passed through Mari on his campaign to the west, using it as a base of operations), or Mari's traditional commercial rivals, the people of Ebla.
+It is likely either Sargon of Akkad (who later states that he passes through Mari on his campaign to the west, using it as a base of operations), or Mari's traditional commercial rivals, the people of Ebla.
 The region declines in importance with the city probably becoming little more than a village.

 c.2260s?
 BC

-At around the same time as the city was again destroyed, this time by Ebla probably sometime around the 2260s BC, a 'dynasty of generals' (Akkadian shakkanakku) perhaps came into being as early as the reign of Manishtushu of Akkad.
-They ruled the city as an independent state which remained that way for the next 350 years.
-Their independence was probably prolonged by the Gutian invasion of Sumer.
-(The source for the list of generals is unknown, and the list itself is hardly ever reproduced elsewhere.
-Only the last name is not from the list, and appears in Ebla's records too.)
+At around the same time as the city was destroyed for a second time in less than a century, this time by Ebla probably sometime around the 2260s BC, a 'dynasty of generals' (Akkadian shakkanakku) perhaps came into being as early as the reign of Manishtushu of Akkad.

 Ididish